PublicBenefit/publicbenefit-chatbot/README.md

 # PublicBenefit ChatBot

-A lightweight Flask-based chatbot connected to OpenAI’s API, designed as a foundational tool for the Canadian charitable sector.
+A lightweight, AI-powered chatbot built with Flask and connected to OpenAI’s API — designed to support Canadian charities with compliance, operations, and knowledge delivery.

-This project is the starting point for a future Retrieval-Augmented Generation (RAG) system and private organizational bots.
+This chatbot is the first deployed component of a larger system aimed at enabling one human to manage hundreds of charities efficiently — by exception, not by task.

+## 🔍 Purpose

+The PublicBenefit ChatBot serves as an interface for retrieving structured, reliable answers based on CRA guidance and internal knowledge structures (starting with the T3010).
+It’s designed to grow into a Retrieval-Augmented Generation (RAG) system powered by live data and domain-specific knowledge agents.

-## Features
+## ✨ Features

-- Chatbot web interface powered by OpenAI GPT models
+- Chat interface powered by OpenAI GPT models
 - Flask-based lightweight backend
-- Secure API key management via environment variables
+- Secure API key management via `.env` file
 - Local chat logging to `chatlog.log`
-- Viewable logs through `/logs` route
+- Web-based log viewer at `/logs`
-- Simple, responsive web UI
+- Simple, responsive HTML/CSS UI

-## Technology Stack
+## 🧱 Technology Stack

 - **Python 3.10+**
 - **Flask 2.3+**
 - **OpenAI Python API 1.13+**
-- **Gunicorn** (for production WSGI server)
+- **Gunicorn** for production WSGI serving
+- **Render.com** for public deployment

 ## Project Structure

 publicbenefit-chatbot/
-├── publicbenefit-chatbot.py
+├── publicbenefit-chatbot.py     # Main Flask app
-├── requirements.txt
+├── requirements.txt             # Dependencies
 ├── .gitignore
-├── templates/
+├── .env                         # API key (excluded from Git) ├── templates/                   # HTML templates
 │   ├── base.html
 │   ├── index.html
-│   ├── logs.html
+│   └── logs.html
-├── static/
-│   └── style.css
+├── static/                      # CSS and frontend assets │   └── style.css
-├── start-chatbot.bat
+├── start-chatbot.bat            # Windows start script
-├── stop-chatbot.bat
+├── stop-chatbot.bat             # Windows stop script
-├── README.md
+├── chatlog.log                  # Local chat history (rotating)
+└── README.md                    # This file

 ## How to Run Locally